Our advice is break your trip into three parts. Explore Bangkok, experience the cultural north and then hit the beach in the south.

 Northern Thailand is a great place to experience Thai culture.
 The north is very accessible – just a one-hour flight from Bangkok.

 Plan to spend at least three full days exploring Chiang Mai or Chiang Rai regions.
-Our favourite for culture and sightseeing is Chiang Rai as there is so much to see, although little or no gay nightlife.
+Our favorite for culture and sightseeing is Chiang Rai as there is so much to see, although little or no gay nightlife.

 The key sights in Chiang Rai include the stunning Wat Rong Khun temple, Doi Tung & Mae Fah Laung Garden, the Golden Triangle (where Laos, Myanmar and Thailand converge along the Mekong River).
 Don’t forget to visit an Elephant camp and if you have time, pay a visit to the Long Neck tribe.
 There are also numerous tea plantations open to the public for “sip and spit” tastings.